iomete/iom-docs/docs/guides/sync-data-from-jdbc-sources.md

   date: 10/04/2022
 ---

-This is an end-to-end guide about how to migrate tables from JDBC sources (MySQL, PostgreSQL, etc.) to iomete and display it in the BI dashboard.
+This is an end-to-end guide about how to migrate tables from JDBC sources (MySQL, PostgreSQL, etc.) to IOMETE and display it in the BI dashboard.
 ___
 ### Intro